TrebledJ/trebledj.github.io/content/posts/misc/meta/2023-11-09-site-migration-to-cloudflare.md

 ### Analytics

 {% alert "warning" %}
 Although Cloudflare Pages provides integrated server-side analytics, they are underwhelmingly rudimentary.
 Detailed analytics (e.g. who visit what page when) are [stashed behind a paywall](https://developers.cloudflare.com/analytics/faq/web-analytics/#can-i-see-server-side-analytics-by-url).
 So in theory, server-side analytics are great!
 In practice? 🤑🤑🤑.
+Also: bots.
 {% endalert %}

 **Server-side analytics** differ from client-side analytics, where the former relies on initial HTTP(S) requests to the server, and the latter relies on a JS beacon script.
 The two approaches differ drastically when we consider the performance impact.
 With server-side, analytics data is mostly derived from headers in the incoming web request.
 Usually, the browser type (`User-Agent`) and referrer (`Referrer`) are provided by the browser.^[Of course, these HTTP headers may be modified, e.g. by using a VPN or a proxy; so these analytics aren't always reliable.]
 Not as flexible as client-side, but definitely more performant (for the client) and offers more privacy.
+Moreover, there's the issue of bots polluting the data, such as web crawlers, which usually just fetch HTML and don't load scripts.

 With client-side, the browser needs to run a separate script, adding to the network bandwidth.
 Some scripts are lightweight and simple.
 Some scripts may fire a bunch of network requests which hinder performance, whilst causing a privacy/compliance nightmare (looking at you Google Analytics).